AbhiRP/Autonomous-Robot-Navigation-using-Deep-Learning-Vision-Landmark-Framework/Project Implementation.md

 # Project Implementation

 The project implementation is again divided into two phases.
-Before starting the image recognition phase, the Kobuki robot need to be prepared.
+Before starting the marker detection phase, the Kobuki robot need to be prepared.

 ROS packages are used for the interface for the connectivity to the Kobuki Turtlebot2 and the ASUS Xtion RGB-D camera.
 The Kobuki ROS launch file `minimal.launch` is executed first to bring up the robot model and start the basic nodes of the robot.
 The OPENNI2 ROS launch file `openni2.launch` is used to connect to OpenNI-compliant devices such as the Asus Xtion.
 The robot keyboard controller launch file `keyop.launch` provides control for the initial stage to rotate the robot while taking pictures.

 A general purpose consumer laptop is used to supplement the robot’s on-board computer.
 The ODROID microcomputer can run the image recognition engine but adds a significant level of latency to the operations of the robot.
 ROS is used to facilitate the connectivity between the microcomputer and the laptop.
 Software developed using the ROS middleware only needs to be aware of the IP Address of the microcomputer to subscribe to the camera topic.

 The Kobuki robot is accessed through the laptop over Wi-Fi using SSH.
 ```